|

 In the early ‘90s, DC suffered from a lack of good concert venues, especially spaces that catered to the area’s underground music scene.
 Hoping to revive the tradition of independent music in Washington, a group of investors (most of them musicians) opened the Black Cat in September 1993.
-Among the first bands to play were the Fall, Rancid, Morphine, Stereolab, Slant 6 and 9353.
-Since opening its doors, the Black Cat has been a home for local and national talent, thereby playing its own part in the explosion of indie rock that marked the last decade.
+Among the first bands to play were the Fall, Rancid, Morphine, Stereolab, Slant 6, and 9353.
+Since opening its doors, the Black Cat has been a home for local and national talent, thereby playing its own part in the explosion of indie rock that marked the late ‘90s and early ‘00s.

 Located in the heart of the historic U Street Corridor, the Black Cat has seen some remarkable changes as the neighborhood has transformed around it.
 Once the hub of an active and exciting music scene in DC's jazz age, the U Street Corridor fell on hard times beginning with the '68 riots and continuing through a period of urban neglect that spanned the ‘80s.
 However, the 1990s found the neighborhood undergoing its own renaissance and the area has once again emerged as a nighttime hot-spot, offering a number of popular nightclubs, bars, restaurants, and retail spaces that cater to a diverse blend of DC's culture-hungry population.